ovska/FlameCsv/docs/docs/configuration.md

 The string delimiter is configured with @"FlameCsv.CsvOptions`1.Quote?displayProperty=nameWithType".
 The default value is `"` (double-quote).
 CSV fields wrapped in quotes (also referred to as strings) can contain otherwise special characters such as delimiters.
 A quote inside a string is escaped with another quote, e.g. `"James ""007"" Bond"`.

 ### Newline
 The record separator is configured with @"FlameCsv.CsvOptions`1.Newline?displayProperty=nameWithType".
 The default value is `null`/empty.
 This means the record separator is auto-detected from the first occurence to be either `\n` or `\r\n`.
 When writing, `\r\n` is used in this case.
-You can choose any newline you want explicitly, with the caveat that the length must be exactly 1 or 2 if it is not empty.
+Custom newlines must be 1 or 2 characters long.

 ### Whitespace
 Significant whitespace is configured with @"FlameCsv.CsvOptions`1.Whitespace?displayProperty=nameWithType", and determines how fields are trimmed when reading, or if a field needs quoting when writing.
 Characters present in the whitespace string are trimmed from each field, unless they are in a quoted field (whitespace is _not_ trimmed inside strings).
 When writing, values containing leading or trailing whitespace are wrapped in quotes if [automatic field quoting](#quoting-fields-when-writing) is enabled.
 The default value is null/empty, which means whitespace is not considered significant.

 ### Escape
-An explicit escape character @"FlameCsv.CsvOptions`1.Escape?displayProperty=nameWithType" can be set to a non-null value to escape any character after it in a string.
-The default value is null, which follows the RFC 4180 spec.
+An explicit escape character @"FlameCsv.CsvOptions`1.Escape?displayProperty=nameWithType" can be set to a non-null value to escape _any_ character following the escape character.
+The default value is null, which follows the RFC 4180 spec and wraps values in strings, and escapes quotes with another quote.
+Any field containing the escape character **must** be wrapped in quotes.
+The escape character itself is escaped by doubling it, e.g., `"\\"`.

 ### Additional info